holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/02_class_randomness/lesson_plan.md

 - Review
     - What is randomness?
+    - What is parsing?
     - Why is it hard?
-- Go over previous problem
-    - Pick person and discuss
-    - Edit code so don't use `count_even`/`count_odd` variables but instead use 2-element array
-        - Counter map
+- Class code (MUST DO!!!)
+    - Parsing CSV string
+        - Write tests first
+        - Why are types useful?
+        - Acculator in an accumulator
 - Classwork:
     - Bar chart of total number of each number
     - Scatter plot of consecutive pairs of numbers